Hi! I'm MAX!

-Why waste so much time with so much talk and so little actual coding?
-I honestly didn't understand - so I decided to take it upon myself to learn programming my own way.
-I googled, researched, and learned but most importantly: I programmed.
+Why waste so much time with so much talk and so little actual coding and analyzing?
+I honestly didn't understand - so I decided to take it upon myself to learn programming and data science my own way.
+I googled, researched, and learned but most importantly:

 Over the past few years, I've been able to teach myself programming, data science, and machine learning.
 Now, I work as a Data Scientist.

 I want to take all that I've learned and give it on to you so that you'll be able to do things like: